SSnippy/Cyber-Intrusion-Detection/replit.md

 ## System Architecture

 ### Frontend Architecture
-- **Framework**: Streamlit - chosen for its simplicity in creating data science web applications
+- **Framework**: Streamlit - chosen for its simplicity in creating data science web applications as well as dashboards for ml projects
 - **Styling**: Custom CSS embedded within the Streamlit app for enhanced UI/UX
 - **Layout**: Wide layout with expandable sidebar for better data visualization space
 - **Components**: Interactive widgets for data upload, model selection, and results display